Seasonal Educator at The White Memorial Conservation Center in Litchfield, CT

 - Prior relevant work experience is not required, but preferred.

-- Willingness to work a varied schedule (most holidays and Sundays are not worked)
+- Willingness to work a varied schedule (most holidays are not worked)

 - Willingness to work with and occasionally take care of live animals